Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 A proposed amendment to the Constitution must first be passed by Congress with two-thirds majorities in both the House and the Senate.

 The two chambers have not achieved such a margin for a newly written amendment to the Constitution in nearly half a century.
-The last such effort was the 26th Amendment (lowering the voting age nationwide from 21 to 18), and it cleared Capitol Hill in March of 1971.
+The last such effort was the 26th Amendment (lowering the voting age nationwide from 21 to 18), and it cleared Capitol Hill in March 1971.

 (There has been another amendment added since, in 1992, but it had been written and approved by Congress literally generations ago.
 More about that curious "zombie" amendment below.)